mhasyeef/tic-tac-toe/README.md

 # tic-tac-toe
 Description:
-A simple Tic-Tac-Toe game created with HTML, CSS and JS made from The Odin Project curriculum that can be played with 2 players
+- A simple Tic-Tac-Toe game created with HTML, CSS and JS made from The Odin Project curriculum that can be played with 2 players

 Outcomes:
-- Used CSS Flexbox module to create layout
+- Used CSS Grid to create layout
 - Deepened knowledge of DOM manipulation
 - Learned more about objects, factory functions and module pattern
 - Improved understanding of scope and closures